OliverSpeir/astro-decap-starter-ssr/README.md

 # Decap Starter

-1.Set up GitHub OAuth app
+1. Set up GitHub OAuth app

 On GitHub, go to Settings > Developer Settings > OAuth apps > New OAuth app.
 Or use this [direct link](https://github.com/settings/applications/new).